pmonterde/pmonterde.github.io/_posts/2025-02-21-example-post2.md

 - **Data Mining:** Structured metadata from medical images can be used for clinical research and pattern recognition.

 ![Data Pre-Processing in CHIPS](/images/preprocessing.png)
-*Figure 5: Visualizing and processing medical image data.*
+*Figure 5: Big data pre-processing.*

 ## Conclusion
 CHIPS represents a significant advancement in cloud-based medical imaging management.
 By integrating secure data handling, real-time collaboration, and cloud processing, it provides an efficient and scalable solution for healthcare professionals and researchers.